zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service-without-spring-boot-with-zowe-api-mediation-layer.md

 ## Get enablers from the Artifactory

-The first step to onboard a Java REST API into the Zowe ecosystem is to get enabler annotations from the Artifactory.
+The first step to onboard a Java REST API to the Zowe ecosystem is to get enabler annotations from the Artifactory.
 Enablers prepare your service for discovery in the API Mediation Layer and for the retrieval of Swagger documentation.

-You can use either _Gradle_ or Maven build automation systems.
+You can use either _Gradle_ or _Maven_ build automation systems.

 ### Gradle guide
 Use the following procedure if you use _Gradle_ as your build automation system.